gjmcn/zap/docs/contents-md/Use.md

 | `procTokens` | boolean | `false` | processed tokens |
 | `jsTree`     | boolean | `false` | JavaScript tree produced by the parser {.table .table-sm .w600}|

+> The compiled code runs in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).

+> Zap compiles to modern JavaScript.
+Where appropriate, use a transpiler such as [Babel](https://babeljs.io/) to ensure compatibility with the target environment(s).

 #### Command Line {#command-line}